ibm-cloud-docs/Cloudant/faqs/resource-groups-faq.md

 {: faq}

 Since 16 July 2018, new instances are provisioned into resource groups rather than Cloud Foundry spaces.
-Resource instances provisioned before this date have an associated Cloud Foundry organization and space.
-Instances provisioned after this date are associated with a resource group instead.
+Resource instances created before this date have an associated Cloud Foundry organization and space.
+Instances created after this date are associated with a resource group instead.

 ## Why can't I create new Standard plan instances on my Dedicated Hardware instances?
 {: #faq-create-new-standard-plan-instances-dedicated-hardware-instances}
 {: faq}

 New Standard plan instances are provisioned into resource groups.
-In order to provision these instances onto a Dedicated Hardware instance, the Dedicated Hardware instance must first be migrated into a resource group.
+In order to create these instances onto a Dedicated Hardware instance, the Dedicated Hardware instance must first be migrated into a resource group.

 For more information about how to do this migration, see [Migrating Cloud Foundry service instances and apps to a resource group](https://cloud.ibm.com/docs/resources/instance_migration.html#migrate){: new_window}{: external}.

-Once the Dedicated Hardware instance is migrated to a resource group, it displays in the Location drop-down menu when you provision Standard plans.
+Once the Dedicated Hardware instance is migrated to a resource group, it displays in the Location drop-down menu when you create Standard plans.

-## How can I migrate my Dedicated Hardware instances and the Standard plan instances hosted on them?
+## How can I migrate my Dedicated Hardware instances and the Standard plan instances that are hosted on them?
 {: #faq-migrate-dedicated-hardware-instances-and-the-standard-plan-instances-hosted}
 {: faq}